Making a professional conduct allegation against a CIfA accredited professional or Registered Organisation

 download and complete an allegation form and return it to CIfA (complaints [at] archaeologists.net) with as much as evidence as possible to support the allegation

 - raise your concerns through your Special Interest or Area Group for example see the Diggers Forum Newsletter (PDF file)

 All cases need supporting evidence to proceed.
 For example,photographic evidence, or copies of documents.

 CIfA's official language is English.

-In all instances, the complainant needs to identify the relevant principle(s) and rule(s) that have allegedly been breached.
+All professional conduct allegations will need to identify the relevant principle(s) and rule(s) that have allegedly been breached.
 For example ‘Code of conduct Principle 1 Rule 1.3 A member shall not offer advice, make a public statement, or give legal testimony involving archaeological matters, without being as thoroughly informed on the matters concerned as might reasonably be expected’

 The first assessment stage of reviewing any allegation is for the Institute to decide whether the matter relates to the Code of conduct and/or whether it could be more appropriately resolved by discussion amongst parties, or perhaps arbitration or mediation.
 CIfA will not get involved in contractual or professional disputes, only allegations of professional misconduct for individuals or Registered Organisations.

 Allegation check list

 - Raise your concerns with the person or organisation before making a complaint: use any appropriate procedures